 79.(1) A person may remove, destroy or damage a marine plant only if the person holds an authority to remove, destroy or damage the plant.

-(2) Subsection (1) does not apply to-

-- (a) a fisher who takes mangrove leaves by hand to pack crabs; or - (b) a person who removes, damages or destroys a marine plant that the chief executive is reasonably satisfied is or may be a danger to public health or safety.
+(2) Subsection (1) does not apply to a person who removes, damages or destroys a marine plant that the chief executive is reasonably satisfied is or may be a danger to public health or safety.